 Saturation Skip is automatically activated in Flex Daily schedules, as this feature is critical for maximum water savings, and cannot be deactivated with this schedule type.

 Saturation Skip is an optional Weather Intelligence feature on both Flex Monthly and Fixed schedule types.
-To activate or deactivate Saturation Skip in these schedule types, find the "Schedule" tab in the navigation bar at the bottom of the app.
+To activate or deactivate Saturation Skip in these schedule types, find the "Schedules" section via the "More" tab in the navigation bar at the bottom of the app.
 Select your chosen Flex Monthly or Fixed schedule, then scroll down to and select "Weather Intelligence."
 From here, you can check or uncheck the Weather Intelligence features as you would like them to apply to your schedule.

 Tips and Troubleshooting